-Medication overuse headache usually develops in people who have migraines or a tension-type headache.
+Medication overuse headache develops most often in people who have migraines or a tension-type headache.

 The type of headache pain varies from person to person.

-Doctors diagnose medication overuse headaches based on how often people take headache drugs and have headaches.
+Doctors diagnose medication overuse headaches based on how often people take headache medications and have headaches.

-Doctors treat these headaches by stopping the headache drug, by prescribing a different type of headache drug to manage symptoms caused by stopping the drug, and often by prescribing drugs to treat the original headache disorder.
+Doctors treat medication overuse headaches by stopping the overused headache medication, by prescribing a different type of headache medication to manage symptoms caused by stopping the medication, and often by prescribing medications to treat the original headache disorder.

 Medication overuse headache occurs 1 to 2% of the general population.
 It is more common among women than men.

-Most people with this type of headache are taking headache drugs for migraines or tension-type headaches, They are taking too much of the drug or taking it too often, usually because the drug is not effectively relieving their pain.
+Most people with this type of headache are taking headache medications for migraines or tension-type headaches, They are taking too much of the medication or taking it too often, usually because the medication is not effectively relieving their pain.

 The most common causes of medication overuse headache are overuse of the following:

-However, overuse of other nonsteroidal anti-inflammatory drugs (NSAIDs), ergotamine, and triptans (used to treat cluster headaches and migraines) can also cause this disorder.
+Overuse of other nonsteroidal anti-inflammatory drugs (NSAIDs) and ergotamine can also cause this disorder.

-What causes medication overuse headache is poorly understood.
-However, people with this type of headache may have an overly sensitive nervous system.
+An overly sensitive nervous system is thought to cause medication overuse headache.
 That is, the nerve cells in the brain that trigger pain are too easily stimulated.

-Substance dependence is more common among people with medication overuse headaches.
+Substance dependence Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more is more common among people with medication overuse headaches.
 They may also have a genetic predisposition to develop medication overuse headache.

-Doctors base the diagnosis of medication overuse headache on how often people who are regularly taking headache drugs have headaches and on how often people take the headache drugs.
+Doctors base the diagnosis of medication overuse headache on how often people who are regularly taking headache medications have headaches and on how often people take the headache drugs.

 Medication overuse headache is diagnosed when all of the following are present: